Recovery With Incomplete Knowledge: Fundamental Bounds on Real-Time Quantum Memories: Application to The [4, 1] Code of The Amplitude-Damping Channel

-To summarize, the contribution of the spectator system to the entanglement fidelity of the $[4, 1]$ code of the amplitude-damping channel is determined by two parameters: the number of spectator qubits used ($M$) and their physical nature ($\gamma=T_{1}^{\text{memo}}/T_{1}^{\text{spec}}$), as follows
+Therefore, the contribution of the spectator system to the entanglement fidelity of the $[4, 1]$ code of the amplitude-damping channel is determined by two parameters: the number of spectator qubits used ($m$) and their physical nature ($\gamma=T_{1}^{\text{memo}}/T_{1}^{\text{spec}}$).

-where the functions $h(\theta)$ and $f_{\gamma}(\theta)$ are given by Eqs.~\eqref{eqn:h_spec} and \eqref{eqn:f_spec}, respectively.
 When the QCRB is saturated, the resulting entanglement fidelity is illustrated in Fig.~\ref{fig:[4,1]fund} for various values of the spectator parameter $\gamma$.